 Premier Composite Technologies latest build, high performance IRC 45’ by Mark Mills heading down under.
-Named “Concubine”, this is the first Mills IRC 45′ design by Premier Composites Technologies and the boat is heading to Australia, to prepare for the 2015 Sydney-Hobart race and an exciting programme of inshore and offshore races in 2016.
+Named “Concubine”, this is the first Mills IRC 45′ design by Premier Composites Technologies and the boat is heading to Australia, to prepare for the 2015 Sydney-Hobart race and an exciting program of inshore and offshore races in 2016.

 The boat is a lighter, more powerful development of the original design, with a more aggressive performance to rating profile, making Concubine, both longer and wider.
 She also incorporates a retracting propulsion system and retains the moding options for weight, draft, and stability to further tune performance, prior to specific events.